 What is the best font for emails?

 The choice of font in emails is crucial.
 What is the best font for emails?
-A well-chosen font improves readability and captures the reader's attention.
-A increasing font size can transform the conversion rate.
-THE best fonts are neutral and integrate harmoniously with the content.
+A well -chosen font improves readability and captures the reader's attention.
+An increase in font size can transform the conversion rate.
+The best fonts are neutral and integrate harmoniously into the content.

-Use safe fonts like Arial or Helvetica to ensure a consistent appearance.
-Accessing these fonts in your emails increases engagement.
-A font size between 10 and 16 points is recommended for optimal impact.
+Use secure fonts like Arial or Helvetica to guarantee a coherent appearance.
+Access these fonts in your emails strengthening commitment.
+A police size between 10 and 16 points is recommended for an optimal impact.

 Criteria for selecting a font for email